 Unity College’s 100% online GIS degree is big data visualized and put into the environmental context that matters.
 Big picture thinking also means thinking big about how we influence the environment and the world.
-The tech you need and how to use it.
-Big picture.
-Big heart.
-GIS means big opportunities for those who have the skills to meet them.
-Lots of jobs mean lots of ways to make a positive impact on your world.

 Often, environmental scientists can analyze and interpret environmental data while GIS scientists can manage and manipulate data.
 Unity College’s 100% online GIS degree, the Master’s in Professional Science in Environmental GIScience, will prepare students to meld the two by integrating spatial technologies and environmental information.
 Students will be expected to be highly inquisitive about the ramifications, motivations, and cost of global responses to environmental issues while exploring their own individual ideas.
 The central distinguishing feature of the online GIS degree is to focus on understanding the environment through spatial technologies.

 - 100% online.
 With the online GIS degree in Environmental GIScience students who take a full course load can complete the degree requirements in as few as 12 months!

 - World-class faculty experienced in online teaching.

 - Small class sizes allow for personalized attention.
 That’s something you won’t find at larger, online universities!

 - Affordable and flexible.
 Take the classes whenever works for you.
 We offer five start dates per year!